maxwnewcomer/Pestpp-tensorboard/README.md

 **run_tensorboard.py**
 run_tensorboard.py provides users with the ability to see live loss, metric, and weight tracking
 *--inputdir is required when running*
-*--logname is for logname customization*
+*--logname is not required, but can be used for logname customization*

 ##### How can you use this resource?
 - By tracking weights and loss live, you can easily stop a failed run before wasting possible hours of computation time